Abidin Ünal: Promotion to general

-According to the summary of the previous two Tactical Air Command in Eskişehir and Diyarbakır with the 10th Tanker Base Command (10.
-Tanker Üs Komutanlığı) on the Incirlik Air Base and the 14th command for unmanned steering body systems (14. İnsansız Uçak Sistemleri Ana Üs Komutanlığı) in Batman and the 15th Missile Command (15th Füze Üs Komutanlığı) in Alemdağ to the Air Combat and Air Missile Command (Muharip Hava Kuvveti ve Hava Füze Savunma Komutanlığı) in Eskişehir on August 5, 2014, on August 5, 2014, Lieutenant General Ünal was de factand already its Deputy General Ünal days later after his promotion to general (orgeneral) on August 7, 2014, his commanding general, with no predecessor.
+According to the summary of the previous two Tactical Air Command in Eskişehir and Diyarbakır with the 10th Tanker Base Command (Turkish: 10.
+Tanker Üs Komutanlığı) on the Incirlik Air Base and the 14th command for unmanned steering body systems (Turkish: 14. İnsansız Uçak Sistemleri Ana Üs Komutanlığı) in Batman and the 15th Missile Command (Turkish: 15.
+Füze Üs Komutanlığı) in Alemdağ to the Air Combat and Air Missile Command (Turkish: Muharip Hava Kuvveti ve Hava Füze Savunma Komutanlığı) in Eskişehir on August 5, 2014, on August 5, 2014, Lieutenant General Ünal was de factand already its Deputy General Ünal days later after his promotion to general (Turkish: Orgeneral) on August 7, 2014, his commanding general, with no predecessor.

 After 2015

-Most recently, on August 14, 2015, he succeeded General Akın Öztürk as Supreme Commander of the Air Force (Türk Hava Kuvvetleri), while Lieutenant General Mehmet Şanver became the new Commanding General of the Air Combat and Air Missile Command.
+Most recently, on August 14, 2015, he succeeded General Akın Öztürk as Supreme Commander of the Air Force (Turkish: Türk Hava Kuvvetleri), while Lieutenant General Mehmet Şanver became the new Commanding General of the Air Combat and Air Missile Command.
 He was appointed as the commander of the Turkish Air Force with the 2015 High Military Council decisions.
 The Russian Su-24 aircraft, which violated the border during his command, was shot down by Turkish F-16s.
 After the PKK attacks that started in 2015, extensive air strikes were launched against PKK elements in Iraq.
 In 2016, on the evening of the military coup attempt, Ünal and other senior members of the Turkish Armed Forces, who were at the wedding of the then Combat Air Force and Air Missile Defense Commander Lieutenant General Mehmet Şanver's daughter, were taken hostage by the soldiers who carried out the coup and taken from Istanbul to the Murted Air Base.
 In the statement of the prosecutor; He stated that he was a plaintiff and a complainant among the participants in the coup attempt.
 He was retired on August 21, 2017.
 He handed over his duty to General Hasan Küçükakyüz.

+Personal life

-General Ünal is married and has one child.
+Ünal is married and has one child.